-Most interesting wonders of Peru
+Most interesting landmarks of Peru

 Below are listed the most amazing natural and man made landmarks of Peru.